Human Footprint

 The Human Footprint is an ecological footprint map of human influence on the terrestrial systems of the Earth.
-It was first published in a 2002 article by Eric W. Sanderson, Malanding Jaiteh, Marc A. Levy, Kent H. Redford, Antoinette V. Wannebo, and Gillian Woolmer.
+It was first published in a 2002 article in the journal BioScience by Eric W. Sanderson, Malanding Jaiteh, Marc A. Levy, Kent H. Redford, Antoinette V. Wannebo, and Gillian Woolmer.
 A map of human influence became possible with the advent of high-resolution satellite imagery in the 1990s.

 Method

 The map is made to a resolution of 1 km2 and is an aggregate of eight factors: major roadways, navigable waterways, railways, crop lands, pasture lands, the built environment, light pollution, and human population density.
 In order to compare the effect of influence from different factors, the magnitude of influence for each factor was ranked on a scale of 0–10.
 These eight factors measure four types of data, which are cumulatively used as a measure of human influence: population density, land transformation, accessibility, and electrical power infrastructure.
 The first Human Footprint map was published in 2002 with data that had been collected in the early 1990s, approximately 1993.
 In 2016, an updated map was published using the same methodology, using data from 2009.

 Due to incomplete satellite imagery, the original Human Footprint map did not include Antarctica nor some of the Small Island Developing States of the Pacific Ocean.
 Marine and freshwater systems are excluded, as different factors would be necessary to map human influence.